Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class4/README.md

 ----

 - We will perform quality control on raw illumina fastq reads to detect contamination and assess the quality of reads using Kraken and FastQC.
-- Clean reads by removing low quality reads and adapters using Trimmomatic.
+- We will clean reads by removing low quality reads and adapters using Trimmomatic, and check its performance using FastQC.

 Overview of Genomics Pipeline
 -----------------------------